-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).

-Since the total may include students who did not provide gender data, the detail need not sum to the total.
+C1.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2023.

+- ✓ Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment. - Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2023.

-Total first-time, first-year (freshman) men who applied 760 Total first-time, first-year (freshman) women who applied 1160 Total first-time, first-year (freshman) men who were admitted 747 Total first-time, first-year (freshman) women who were admitted 1146 Total full-time, first-time, first-year (freshman) men who enrolled 141 Total part-time, first-time, first-year (freshman) men who enrolled 0 · Total full-time, first-time, first-year (freshman) women who enrolled 121 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (degree-seeking) who applied 1928 Total first-time, first-year (degree-seeking) who were admitted 1901 Total first-time, first-year (degree-seeking) who enrolled 262
+FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied 1003 Total first-time, first-year women who applied 1222 Total first-time, first-year of another gender who applied

+FIRST-TIME, FIRST-YEAR STUDENT ADMITS TOTAL Total first-time, first-year men who were admitted 958 Total first-time, first-year women who were admitted 1175 Total first-time, first-year of another gender who were admitted
-C2 Freshman wait-listed students

-Students who met admission requirements but whose final admission was contingent on space availability

-Yes No Do you have a policy of placing students on a waiting list? Х
+FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES TOTAL Total first-time, first-year men who enrolled 165 Total first-time, first-year women who enrolled 116 Total first-time, first-year of another gender who enrolled

+FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES BY STATUS TOTAL Total full-time, first-time, first-year men who enrolled 165 Total part-time, first-time, first-year men who enrolled Total full-time, first-time, first-year women who enrolled 116 Total part-time, first-time, first-year women who enrolled Total full-time, first-time, first-year of another gender who enrolled Total part-time, first-time, first-year of another gender who enrolled st-year wait-listed students ✓ Students v who met admission requirements but whose final a admissio n was continge ent on spac availability) Do you have a policy of placing students on a waiting g list?  ' Yes ☑ No If yes, please ar nswer the questions below for Fall 2023 admissions: WAITING LIST TOTAL Numl ber of qualified applicants offered a place on wait ting list: Numl ber accepting a place on the waiting list: Numl ber of wait-listed students admitted: Is your waiting li st ranked? □ Yes □ No \Rightarrow If ye es, do you release that information to students? □ Yes □ No ⇒ Do you release that information to school counselors? □ Yes □ No

-If yes, please answer the questions below for Fall 2021 admissions:
+If available, please provide residency breakdowns for total applicants, admits, and enrolled students: Fall 2023

-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

-Is your waiting list ranked?
-Yes No If yes, do you release that information to students?
-Do you release that information to school counselors?
+FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS IN-STATE OUT-OF- STATE INTERNATIONAL UNK NOWN TOTAL Total first-time, first-year (degree-seeking) who applied 0 Total first-time, first-year (degree-seeking) who were admitted 0 Total first-time, first-year (degree-seeking) enrolled 211 59 11 281